dev0b1/ExroastFm/docs/SETUP.md

-# ExRoast.fm Setup Guide
+# ExRoast.buzz Setup Guide

-This guide will help you set up the freemium template system for ExRoast.fm.
+This guide will help you set up the freemium template system for ExRoast.buzz.

 ## Prerequisites